 we are at considerable risk because when a drivers break a law, we try to cease them and allegedly remove the cars plate.
 As a result, the drivers came with terribly constant distance implore us and sometimes touché us with their hands.

-Another traffic police described collective vulnerability to the novel corona virus, because his anxious children came back to home from Addis Ababa the capital city of Ethiopia where the rate of confirmed case of COVID-19 is escalating rapidly than before.
+Another traffic police described collective vulnerability to the novel corona virus, because his anxious children came back home from Addis Ababa, the capital city of Ethiopia where the rate of confirmed case of COVID-19 is escalating rapidly than before.
 It would seem that it is not known how healthy they arrived, however, they prefer to live with their father and mother under whatever circumstance.

-For example, one participant more illustrated it as follows:
+For example, one participant illustrated the following: